Chen-Jack/127-Labs/Lab2/Lab2.md

 ```

 #### len()
-Technically len works on lists too, but basically, len gives you the length of something.
+Technically len() works on strings and lists. len() gives you the length of something.
 ```python
 myList = [5, 5, 5, 5] # There are 4 things inside my list
 myString = "Hello There" # There are 11 characters in my string, including the space